What Is A Leave-In Treatment?

 Our Instant Relief Scalp Soother with tea tree essence and peppermint complex cools down the scalp and relieves itching.

-The easy-to-use spray bottle can fit into any bag and can be used on wet or dry hair any time you feel itchiness or irritation.
+The easy-to-use spray bottle can fit into any bag and can be used on wet or dry hair any time you feel itchiness.

 HOW TO APPLY A LEAVE-IN TREATMENT